 Due to the steep slopes, the storm water, which flows down the road during a storm can attain relatively high velocities.
 If uncontrolled, this flow can cause erosion of the jointing sand and result in the paving losing its integrity.
-The following are a number of precautionary measures, which can be used to prevent this erosion:
+The following are several precautionary measures, which can be used to prevent this erosion:

-- Blocks should be laid in herringbone pattern at 45° to the kerbing.
+- Blocks should be laid in herringbone pattern at 450 to the kerbing.
 See figure 4.
-Not only does this practice encourage the flow of water to the side channels, but it maximises the arching action of the paving against the kerb; - If the blocks are to be laid in stretcher bond, then it is important that the lines are normal to the direction of flow of water; - The road should have a reasonable camber or cross fall (slope>3%) to ensure that the stormwater is diverted to the gutters and does not run down the centre of the road.
-Blocks should be laid such that the finished level is approximately 5mm above the gutter to prevent ponding along the edges; - Interlocking blocks (type S-A) should be used as the shape prevents flow build up along the joints, which reduces creep or surface movement; - 80mm thick blocks have an advantage over 60mm, as the additional depth of joint mitigates against wash out; - Care should be taken to ensure that joint widths are within specification; - The gradings of bedding sand and jointing sand shall be as in SANS 1200 MJ.
-If possible, ensure that the jointing sand contains a little clay; - Sealing of the joints with a proprietary sealer.
+Not only does this practice encourage the flow of water to the side channels, but it maximizes the arching action of the paving against the kerb: - If the blocks are to be laid in stretcher bond, then it is important that the lines are normal to the direction of flow of water; - The road should have a reasonable camber or cross fall (slope>3%) to ensure that the stormwater is diverted to the gutters and does not run down the center of the road.
+Blocks should be laid such that the finished level is approximately 5mm above the gutter to prevent ponding along the edges; - Interlocking blocks (type S-A) should be used as the shape prevents flow build up along the joints, which reduces creep or surface movement; - 80mm thick blocks have an advantage over 60mm, as the additional depth of joint mitigates against wash out; - Care should be taken to ensure that joint